 The readiness function is implemented based on the J1979 format.
 A battery disconnection or clearing codes using a scan tool results in the various I/M readiness bits being set to a "not-ready" condition.
 As each non-continuous monitor completes a full diagnostic check, the I/M readiness bit associated with that monitor is set to a "ready" condition.
 This may take one or two driving cycles based on whether malfunctions are detected or not.
-The readiness bits for comprehensive component monitoring, misfire and fuel system monitoring are considered complete once all the non-continuous monitors have been evaluated.
-Because the evaporative system monitor requires ambient conditions between 40 and 100 °F and BARO > 22.5 " Hg (< 8,000 ft.) to run, special logic can "bypass" the running the evap monitor for purposes of clearing the evap system I/M readiness bit due to the continued presence of these extreme conditions.
+The readiness bits for comprehensive component monitoring, misfire and fuel system monitoring are immediately considered complete since they are continuous monitors.
+Because the evaporative system monitor requires ambient conditions between 40 and 100 $^{\circ}$ F and BARO > 22.5 " Hg (< 8,000 ft.) to run, special logic can "bypass" the running the evap monitor for purposes of clearing the evap system I/M readiness bit due to the continued presence of these extreme conditions.